+The RMSD (Root Mean Square Deviation) is a measure of how similar the structures are when they are superimposed.
 Figure 2.4 shows a superposition created during the course of Exercise 15.
 The parts of each molecule used to construct the superposition are rendered using the cartoon style, with other parts of the molecule drawn in wireframe.
 The Jmol console, which has been opened after the superposition was performed, shows the RMSD report for the superposition.
-Full information about the superposition is also output to the Jalview console, including the precise atom pairs used to superpose structures.
+Full information about the superposition is also output to the Jalview console.
+This output also includes the precise atom pairs used to superpose structures.